 If a pileup gets too huge and the pile obliterates the DX station, then the DX operator will switch to split frequency operation.
 This is when the DX station transmits on one frequency, and listens on another, usually higher, frequency.

-If the pileup is huge, you might be better off transmitting slightly higher than the main pile.
+Another trick when the pileup is huge is to transmit slightly higher than the main pile or the last station he just worked.
 The DX station will often explore the upper (usually) edge of a pileup if he can't pick out calls from the main section of the pile.
 This is where the clever QRPer can often steal a QSO from the QRO stations.
 It's really a chess game, and whole sections of DXing books have been devoted to breaking a pileup.

 Often times the DX station will be operating split frequency but not saying so.
 This is where listening comes in.
 If you hear the DX working one station after another, but don't hear any of the stations he is working, it's time to tune UP and see if he is indeed working split frequency.
 Or you can go ahead and transmit on the DX frequency, and the self appointed DX policemen will very impolitely and illegally tell you the DX is listening UP.
 It's always better to know what's going on before you do any transmitting.

 That's enough about the pile-up type of DXing.
 If you want to know more, just get on the air and practice, or read one of the many excellent books that have been written about DXing.